chrisamgad/Project2-EmbeddedSystems/README.md

 Since the gravitational field and density of liquid are constants, we are able to calculate the liquid depth within a container, given that we know the density of a liquid and the gravitational field.
 Assuming, we’ll be working on water, Water depth can be calculated using the following formula. <br/>
 ![Screenshot_8](https://user-images.githubusercontent.com/42348385/115172917-7a414a00-a0c6-11eb-9a41-e3cb5a8d04bb.png)

+Water Depth= pressure at the bottom of the cup-initial pressure/(Density of water* gravitational field) initial pressure: The current pressue before applying water gravitational field= 9.81 g
+Density of water= 997 kg/m³
+PressureDiff=(Pressure-PressureInitial)*100;        //convertion from millibar(mbar) into pascal
+CurrentDepth=PressureDiff/(1000*9.81);               //current depth in metres CurrentDepth=CurrentDepth*100;                       //convertion from metres to centimeter

 ![WhatsApp Image 2021-04-19 at 3 54 19 AM](https://user-images.githubusercontent.com/68485300/115169360-13b82e00-a0be-11eb-9ab1-f2e01174a4dd.jpeg)

 ## Technical Challenges